Emperor Xian of Han — Struggle, and Compromise of the Last Emperor of the Han Dynasty

 Puppet Emperor of A Falling Empire

-When Dong Zhuo firstly met Liu Bian and Liu Xie in chaos, everyone was scared by Dong’s huge troop.
-Emperor Liu Bian was too nervous to speak clearly, but the 8-year-old Liu Xie was quite brave, smart, and dignified.
+When Dong Zhuo encountered Liu Bian and Liu Xie in chaos, everyone was scared by Dong’s huge troop.
+Emperor Liu Bian was too nervous to speak clearly, but the 8-year-old Liu Xie was quite brave, intelligent, and dignified.

-Most importantly, Liu Xie had no mother nor strong clan behind to support him.
+Most importantly, Liu Xie had no mother or strong clan to support him.

-Hence, Dong Zhuo abolished Liu Bian, and supported Liu Xie as the new emperor.
-Later, Liu Bian and his mother’s entire clan were perished by Dong Zhuo.
+Hence, Dong Zhuo abolished Liu Bian and supported Liu Xie as the new emperor.
+Later, Liu Bian and his mother’s entire clan perished by Dong Zhuo.

 Liu Xie, now the Emperor Xian of Han, became a puppet of Dong Zhuo that obtained real power.